rose-lake/GitTDE/Git-TDE.md

 - `git checkout -b <new-branch-name>` -- creates the new branch and moves you there Note that `git branch` and `git checkout -b` will create an identical clone from _where you are now_ in the commit history of the current branch.
 This is useful knowledge when you are trying to debug something!

+# Who am I?
+- `git branch`
+- `git branch -vv` -- so great, shows remote/upstream/tracking branch
+- `git branch -avv` -- overwhelming, but informative The shortest/easiest way to grab a branch you see on remote (with `-a`) but don't have locally:
+- `git checkout <the-name-of-the-remote-branch-minus-origin-slash>` The easiest way to push a branch that exists only locally to your remote and ensure it's tracked there is:
+- `git push -u origin <the-name-of-my-local-branch-not-yet-tracked-on-remote>` From that point forward you can just `git push` and don't have to worry about `-u` (`--set-upstream`) nonsense.

 # What have I changed?
 - `git diff` -- what hasn't been staged or committed?
 - `git diff --cached` or `git diff --staged` -- diff between staging area and HEAD